Long-Term Care Insurance

 As we have already stated, there are some long term care products available today that can serve 2 purposes: long term care if you need it, and life insurance if you never need long term care.
 Some policies will even refund you all of your money at any time during the contract period!

-LTC with Return Of Premium
+LTC With Return Of Premium

 Long-term care cost reimbursement if you need it, or your money back if you don’t.
 Example: Ann-a 65-year-old non-smoker looks at her options.
 What if she needs six years of long-term care beginning at age 80?